Insurance acceptance varies by provider. Klarity is a marketplace platform and does not bill insurance directly.

 Ambien is the brand name for the generic drug zolpidem.
-It’s a sedative/hypnotic prescription sleep medication used to treat short-term insomnia.
+It’s an FDA-approved prescription sleep medication used to treat short-term insomnia.
+Need Ambien for your sleep troubles?
+Talk to a clinician within 24 hours and get a prescription if medically appropriate.*

 Providers on Klarity Health are independent practitioners with clinical autonomy; a diagnosis, treatment, or prescription is not guaranteed.